Get an OTC permit for your exterior residential project

 You need plans if your project includes:

-- New windows and exterior doors
+• New windows or exterior doors in new locations

 Hire a designer, architect, or engineer to prepare your plans.